cmur2/dyndnsd/README.md

 ### Tracing (experimental)

-For tracing, dyndnsd.rb is instrumented using the [OpenTracing](http://opentracing.io/) framework and will emit span tracing data for the most important operations happening during the request/response cycle.
-Using a middleware for Rack allows handling incoming OpenTracing span information properly.
+For tracing, dyndnsd.rb is instrumented using the [OpenTelemetry](https://opentelemetry.io/docs/ruby/) framework and will emit span tracing data for the most important operations happening during the request/response cycle.
+Using an [instrumentation for Rack](https://github.com/open-telemetry/opentelemetry-ruby/tree/main/instrumentation/rack) allows handling incoming OpenTelemetry parent span information properly (when desired, turned off by default to reduce attack surface).

-Currently, only one OpenTracing-compatible tracer implementation named [CNCF Jaeger](https://github.com/jaegertracing/jaeger) can be configured to use with dyndnsd.rb.
+Currently, the [OpenTelemetry trace exporter](https://github.com/open-telemetry/opentelemetry-ruby/tree/main/exporter/jaeger) for [CNCF Jaeger](https://github.com/jaegertracing/jaeger) can be enabled via dyndnsd.rb configuration.
+Alternatively, you can also enable other exporters via the environment variable `OTEL_TRACES_EXPORTER`, e.g. `OTEL_TRACES_EXPORTER=console`.

 ```yaml
 host: "0.0.0.0"